CRNA vs. Anesthesiologist: What’s the Difference?

 How to Become an Anesthesiologist

-If you choose to become an anesthesiologist, you will spend 12 years completing a bachelor’s degree, medical degree, and anesthesiology residency.
-Each of these steps will take four years.
+If you choose to become an anesthesiologist, you will spend 12 years completing a medical degree and anesthesiology residency.

-First, you will need to complete a bachelor’s degree and pass the Medical College Admission Test (MCAT).
+First, you must complete a bachelor’s degree and pass the Medical College Admission Test (MCAT).
 Then, you will spend four years in medical school.
 After medical school, you will complete a four-year residency in anesthesiology.
-You must complete at least one year of residency before you can sit for your licensure exam.
+You must complete at least one year of residency before you can sit for the last step of your licensure exam.

-After you pass your licensing exam, you’ll become a licensed anesthesiologist.
-Then, you should consider becoming certified by the American Board of Anesthesiology.
-Certification is not required, but nearly 75% of anesthesiologists are certified according to The American Society of Anesthesiologists.
+You’ll become a licensed anesthesiologist after passing your licensing exam and completing a residency.
+Then, consider becoming certified by the American Board of Anesthesiology.
+Certification is not required, but nearly 75% of anesthesiologists are certified, according to The American Society of Anesthesiologists.

 Certified Registered Nurse Anesthetist Education Requirements